apache/celeborn/docs/developers/overview.md

 2. Worker will inform Clients to split.
 3. Client will send `CommitFiles` to the Worker.

-Then the Worker waits until all `PartitionLocation` flushes data to persistent storage, stores states in local RocksDB or LevelDB(deprecated), then stops itself.
+Then the Worker waits until all `PartitionLocation` flushes data to persistent storage, stores states in local leveldb/rocksdb, then stops itself.
 The process is typically within one minute.

 For more details, please refer to [Rolling upgrade](../../upgrading/#rolling-upgrade)